NotKyon/Stories/Here.md

 "Hey, Mika, which one should I use for these leaves?"

 Alice was sitting under the ginkgo trees with her childhood friend.
-Studying her surrounding and reviewed the palette as best as she could.
+Studying her surroundings and reviewed the palette as best as she could.
 To be certain, she tugged on Mika's shirt before asking which color to use for the leaves.
 Distinguishing hues would be a simple matter, but for her it was limited rather to the intensity, to the luminosity.